hollowaytape/bustin/notes.md

 	* ko no u su = 82 b1, 82 cc, 82 a4, 82 b7

+* Halfwidth text in gameplay mode:
+	* Load an 85 instead of 82 when it handles the fullwidth ascii.
+		* TBS.EXE:e4e1: set to 85 (font table hack)
+		* TBS.EXE:e41e: set to 02 (cursor hack)

 * Replaced "miru" with "Look".
 Only wants to display the first ascii letter.